Labyrinthitis: Causes, Symptoms, and Treatments

-Labyrinthitis is a disorder of the vestibular nerve of the inner ear.
-The purpose of the nerve is to send balance and head position information from the inner ear to your brain.
-When the nerve is infected or inflamed, it disrupts the flow of information and can cause balance issues among others.
+Labyrinthitis is a disorder of the vestibular nerve of the inner ear, also called the labyrinth.
+There are two vestibular nerves that run through the labyrinth, sending information about balance and head position from the inner ear to your brain.
+When the vestiular nerve is infected or inflamed, it disrupts the flow of information to the brain and can cause balance issues, nausea, and tinnitus.

 - Stomach viruses

 Associated with vestibular neuritis, though studies indicate 10 – 15% of patients do not have HSV-1 or HSV-2.